Design Codes

 Verification models for strength and fatigue are included in the Downloads section under “Demo and verification models” where the different codes and methods are tested and compared with the expected values.
 Solve the model and click Weld Report to get the verification report.

-Reference to sections and equations from Eurocode 3 are shown in brackets or italics.
+Reference to sections and equations from Eurocode 3 1993-1-8:2024 are shown in brackets or italics.

-The “Eurocode 3” uses “Directional method” (4.5.3.2).
+The “Eurocode 3” uses “Directional method” (6.5.3.2).

-To acheive a uniform distribution of stress in the weld seam the Result averaging is set to “Floating” with a floating factor of “6”.
+To achieve a uniform distribution of stress in the weld seam the Result averaging is set to “Floating” with a floating factor of “6”.
 This value is based on that the minimum length according to Eurocode 3 for a load carrying weld is 6·a (or 30 mm).

-The “Eurocode 3 Simplified” uses “Simplified method for design resistance of fillet weld” (4.5.3.3).
+The “Eurocode 3 Simplified” uses “Simplified method for design resistance of fillet weld” (6.5.3.3).

 In Eurocode 3 simplified it is stated that: “design resistance of a fillet weld may be assumed to be adequate if, at every point along its length, the resultant of all the forces per unit length transmitted by the weld satisfy the following criterion.”